Another Word For USED

 accustomed

-Adjective : (of a person) Familiar with something through repeated experience; adapted to existing conditions.
+Adjective : Familiar with something through repeated experience; adapted to existing conditions. (of a person)

-Adjective : (of a thing, condition, activity, etc.) Familiar through use; usual; customary.
+Adjective : Familiar through use; usual; customary. (of a thing, condition, activity, etc.)

-Adjective : (obsolete) Frequented by customers.
+Adjective : (archaic) Frequented by customers.

 familiar